Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `updateSceneGraph`

 Updates the reference's local rotation matrix, propagates position changes to the scene graph, and sets the reference's modified flag.
+You need to call this if the orientation or position was manually modified.

 ```lua
 tes3reference:updateSceneGraph()